You Did This!

 In October, BLM launched its process for inviting forma protests to this plan to ask for additional changes.

-Sempervirens Fun filed a protest with BLM that details our concerns and offers proposed remedies to the outstanding problem areas.
+Sempervirens Fund filed a protest with BLM that details our concerns and offers proposed remedies to the outstanding problem areas.

 The California Coastal Commission reviewed the Cotoni-Coast Dairies final management plan for consistency at their December hearing, on Dec.
 11. The Coastal Commission’s role is to ensure the plan is consistent with the requirements of the Coastal Act, including a determination that it provides adequate protection for the monument’s natural resources.
 They approved the plan with conditions.
 You can read our comments on consistency to the Coastal Commission here.

-We cannot thank you enough for your steadfast commitment to the long-term protection of Cotoni-Coast Dairies National Monument.
+We cannot thank you enough for your steadfast commitment to the long-term protection of Cotoni-Coast Dairies as part of the California Coastal National Monument.
 And we are grateful for your commitment to the Santa Cruz Mountains, to redwoods, and to protecting the treasured natural resources of our extraordinary coast.